jjff/t01-empress-blog-netlify-casper-template/author/ghost.md

 facebook:
 location:
 ---
-You can delete this user to remove all the welcome posts
+Used for the welcome posts